castorm/kafka-connect-http/README.md

 ### Mapping a KvRecord into SourceRecord with SimpleKvSourceRecordMapper
 Once we have our `KvRecord` we have to translate it into what Kafka Connect is expecting: `SourceRecord`s

 Embeds the record properties into a common simple envelope to enable schema evolution.
-This envelope contains simple a key and a body properties.
+This envelope simply contains a key and a value properties with customizable field names.

 Here is also where we'll tell Kafka Connect to what topic and on what partition do we want to send our record.